saint-lascivious/unbound-config/README.md

     script                  local storage, or update an existing locally --install-script        installed copy

     -l                      List possible backup IDs found in list                    /etc/unbound/unbound.conf.d-backup
-    --list-backups
-                            Useful for getting backup IDs for --delete-backup and --restore-backup
+    --list-backups          Useful for getting backup IDs for --delete-backup and --restore-backup

     -r                      Remove the current Unbound configuration
-    remove
-    --remove-config         A backup is required before removing any existing configuration, prompts for backup if none exist
+    remove                  A backup is required before removing any existing --remove-config         configuration, prompts for backup if none exist

     -R ID                   Restore a backup of your Unbound configuration to restore ID              the Unbound configuration directory
     --restore-backup ID

     -u                      Uninstall any unbound binaries unbound-config may uninstall               have installed
     --uninstall-unbound

     -v                      Displays the unbound-config version
-    version
-    --version               Current unbound-config version v1.3.1
+    version                 Current unbound-config version v1.3.2
+    --version
 ```

 ## Notes On Additional System Configuration